Questions About Fishing in the Outer Banks on the Miss Hatteras

 Are there any discounts available for fishing trips?

-We do not have any discounts for our full-day offshore Gulf Stream fishing trips, but we do offer discounts for our half-day offshore fishing trips and half-day inshore fishing trips.
+We do not have any discounts for our full-day offshore Gulf Stream fishing trips, but we do offer discounts for our half-day offshore fishing trips.

 How much do your trips cost?
 When do you set sail?